 - Join the community in the new Zulip chat workspace at pythonpodcast.com/chat

-- Your host as usual is Tobias Macey and today I’m interviewing Naomi Ceder about her career and contributions in the Python community
+- Your host as usual is Tobias Macey and today I’m interviewing Harry Percival about domain driven design and enterprise application architecture in Python

 - How did you get introduced to Python?